Asheq/dotfiles/README.md

 These dotfiles contain configuration for the bash shell and sh shell.
 The configuration files are organized according to this website: https://blog.flowblok.id.au/2013-02/shell-startup-scripts.html#since

+TODO: Rename all shell startup files to have proper extensions.
+TODO: Run all shell startup files through shellcheck.